jamestomasino/blog.tomasino.org/content/post/review-tigran-petrosian-his-life-and-games.md

 The final chapter, written by Petrosian himself, is a fantastic way to wrap up the biography.
-In hearing his own analysis of the candidates series, the strange occurances over the table with Fischer, his evaluation of Spassky, and his thoughts on the future of chess, we get a glimpse into the truth of Vasiliev's depiction.
+In hearing his own analysis of the candidates series, the strange occurrences over the table with Fischer, his evaluation of Spassky, and his thoughts on the future of chess, we get a glimpse into the truth of Vasiliev's depiction.
 The champion's humor, depth of thought, and most of all, humility, are all clearly present and